 - Drive from either town.
 There are two parking lots—one is a 10-minute walk to the park entrance and the other is a 30-minute walk.
 You’re in Chamonix, just get used to hiking.

-- Take the shuttle from the Les Houches railway station to car park #1, then walk the rest of the way.
+- Take the free shuttle from the Les Houches railway station to car park #1, then walk the rest of the way.
 You can easily get from Chamonix to Les Houches on the #1 bus from Chamonix Sud.
+I used this method in 2022.

 Given these epic surroundings, I don’t think I need to tell you that the most popular outdoor adventure in Chamonix is hiking hiking hiking!
 You don’t need to commit to hiking the 11-day Tour du Mont Blanc.
 There are actually a ton of great, nay, spectacular day hikes in and around Chamonix.

-I have yet to experience even a fraction of hiking opportunities in Chamonix but I do have a couple of favorites already.
+I have only experienced a fraction of hiking opportunities in Chamonix but I do have a couple of favorites already.

 Chamonix > Le Brévent > Bellachat > Merlet Animal Park > Les Houches > Chamonix